armazzer/data-analytics-power-bi-report757/README.md

 #### Stores Drillthrough

+The Stores Drillthrough Page is accessed from the Stores Map page by drilling down to *Country Region* level, right-clicking on a bubble, and selecting Drill through > Stores Drillthrough.
+\
 The Stores Drillthrough page is populated with the following visuals:

 - A card visual showing the currently selected store.
 New measure, *Store Selection* was created for use in this visual using DAX:\